Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • A natural, balanced diet should include fiber, vitamins, and various mineral supplements.

-• Exclude fish from the diet, as it contains a lot of phosphorus, as well as magnesium.
-They are the provocateurs of the occurrence of urolithiasis.
+• Exclude fish from the diet, as it contains a lot of phosphorus and magnesium.
+They are the ones who provoke the occurrence of urolithiasis.

-• Meat, only lean: beef, chicken breast, turkey and rabbit meat.
+• Meat, only lean: beef, chicken breast, turkey and rabbit.

 • Porridge must be present in the diet.
 You can add some meat to add flavor.
-No more than once a week, offal can be included.
+You can include offal no more than once a week.

-• Vegetables should be added in pureed and necessarily raw form: carrots, cauliflower or, for example, a fresh cucumber.
+• Vegetables should be added pureed and always raw: carrots, cauliflower or, for example, fresh cucumber.

-When choosing food, remember that it must be of high quality, that is, "premium" or "super-premium" class, for example, Royal Canin.
-At the same time, the bag must be marked: "for castrated or sterilized cats."
+When choosing food, you should remember that it must be of high quality, that is, “premium” or “super-premium” class, for example, Royal Canin.
+In this case, the bag must be marked: “for castrated or sterilized cats.”
 You should also know that liquid food is preferable to dry food.

-Despite the difference in the nutrition of neutered and sterilized pets, they remain the same cheerful and active.
-Therefore, they should all the same, and maybe even pay more attention, play with them, and then your Scottish fold or straight-eared will always be in athletic shape.
+Despite the difference in nutrition between castrated and sterilized pets, they remain just as cheerful and active.
+Therefore, they should still, and maybe even more, pay attention and play with them, and then your Scottish Fold or Straight-eared dog will always be in athletic shape.

 Feeding aging Scots

-An aged pet needs to provide a balanced diet that will prolong its active period of life.
-They do not need to give a large amount of food, since their energy consumption per day is only 65 kcal per kilogram of body weight.
-Overfeeding will lead to obesity, and therefore not be reflected in the best way on the life of the body.
+An aging pet needs to be provided with a balanced diet that will prolong its active period of life.
+They do not need to be given large amounts of food, since their energy consumption per day is only 65 kcal per kilogram of body weight.
+Overfeeding will lead to obesity, and therefore will not have the best effect on the functioning of the body.

 Elderly pets are fed several times a day with food divided into small portions.
 You can also feed dry food specially designed for older cats.
-When choosing food for a Scot, you need to pay attention to the amount of fat it contains.
-The best option when it is 95% fat-free.
+When choosing food for your Scotsman, you need to pay attention to the amount of fat it contains.
+The best option is when it is 95% fat-free.

-An aging pet may refuse dry food due to gum and/or tooth pain.
-In this case, the Scot should be transferred to a wet or semi-moist feeding option.
+An aging pet may refuse dry food due to pain in the gums and/or teeth.
+In this case, the Scotsman needs to be switched to a wet or semi-moist feeding option.
 You can soak dry food.

-A common ailment in aging Scottish fold and straight-eared cats is hyperthyroidism, an increase in the amount of hormones in the thyroid gland.
-If this disease is detected, the pet needs to be fed with more high-calorie food.
+A common disease in aging Scottish Fold and Straight cats is hyperthyroidism, an increase in the amount of hormones in the thyroid gland.
+If this disease is detected, the pet needs to be fed more high-calorie food.

-And if kidney failure is detected, it is necessary to reduce the intake of salts and phosphorus, and include protein in the diet in small doses.
+And if renal failure is detected, it is necessary to reduce the intake of salts and phosphorus, and include protein in the diet in small doses.

-A Scottish cat with heart failure should be put on a salt-free diet.
+A Scottish cat with heart failure should be placed on a salt-free diet.

 Taurine must be present in food for an elderly pet, since its deficiency will lead to the development of a disease such as cardiomyopathy.